Astera-Finance/astera/tests/echidna/README.md

 517. ❌ The `liquidityIndex` should monotonically increase when there's total debt.
 518. ❌ The `variableBorrowIndex` should monotonically increase when there's total debt.
 519. ❌ (L-03) A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
-520. ❌ If all debt is repaid, all aToken holders should be able to claim their collateral.
-521. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
+520. 🚚
+521. 🚚
 522. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
 523. ❌ (L-04) `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 524. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
-525. ❌ (Cergyk finding) If a minipool is flow borrowing, for a given reserve, the Lendingpool liquidity interest rate remain lower than the minipool debt interest rate.
+525. ✅ (Cergyk finding) If a minipool is flow borrowing, for a given reserve, the Lendingpool liquidity interest rate remain lower than the minipool debt interest rate.
 526. ✅ The aToken remainder of each assets with flow borrowing activated should remain greater than ERROR_REMAINDER_MARGIN.
+527. 🚧 If a minipool is flow borrowing then its address must be included in `_minipoolFlowBorrowing`.

 ### AToken6909